Echo Park protest in LA declared unlawful assembly; police say 'high-intensity lights' used against officers

 Police faced off against the homeless advocates for the second straight Thursday after two unlawful assemblies were declared on Wednesday night

-Los Angeles police declared an unlawful assembly Thursday night as protesters demonstrated against the removal of a massive homeless encampment in Echo Park.
+Los Angeles police declared an unlawful assembly and started to make arrests Thursday evening as protesters demonstrated against the removal of a massive homeless encampment in Echo Park, according to reports.

 "The LAPD has declared an unlawful assembly in the area of Lemoyne and Park Avenue due to a large crowd who is utilizing high-intensity lights in an attempt to blind officers and prevent them from performing their duties and/or defend themselves if needed," the Los Angeles Police Department wrote on Twitter just after 8 p.m.
 PT.